HTMonkeyG/HTSkyMods/README.md

 Mods are loaded with [HTModLoader](https://www.github.com/HTMonkeyG/HTML-Sky).
 See its [README](https://github.com/HTMonkeyG/HTML-Sky/blob/main/README.md) first.

-**This repository won't provide any pre-compiled binary files.** Clone and build all mods with MinGW-w64.
+**This repository won't provide any pre-compiled binary files.** Clone the repository and build all mods with MinGW-w64:

 ```sh
 git clone https://github.com/HTMonkeyG/HTSkyMods